EvaCup FAQsWhether you’re new to menstrual cups or just the EvaCup, you’re bound to have questions about it. Here are a few FAQs we can help you with.

 - A menstrual cup can be used by women with retroverted or tilted uteruses.
 All you need to do is insert the unit at an angle that’s comfortable for you.

-- Virgins can use a menstrual cup comfortably.
+- Females who have not had anything vaginally inserted can use a menstrual cup comfortably.
 However, start out with the small sized cup.
 Note that the hymen can tear with the use of menstrual cups, but it does not mean you have lost your virginity.

 - Women with prolapse (caused by pelvic floor weakness) must consult with a doctor before using EvaCup.